 The CAT Foundation course, accessible to professions with prior training in psychological therapies, aims to equip trainees with the CAT skills and competencies for working primarily within one to one therapy roles, usually in primary care or IAPT services, with clients who may have personality disorder traits, or present with problems in relationships alongside other symptoms and difficulties.
 The syllabus aims to give an introduction to the CAT competencies for working with individuals with personality disorder traits.
 The course does not train applicants to be accredited CAT therapists / practitioners or equip them to work using CAT with the most complex and personality disordered clients who would present in secondary care.

-The course is one year in duration and equivalent to the first year of a CAT Therapist/Practitioner course in academic and clinical content and written work requirements.
+The course is one year in duration and equivalent to the first year of a CAT Practitioner Training in academic and clinical content and written work requirements.
 The therapy component is a brief personal reformulation experience.

 "I particularly enjoyed exploring some interesting and new concepts in understanding an integrative model of psychotherapy and these were completely new to me; however the style and manner in which they were taught made it fun and interesting.
 The course offered plenty of very useful resources for learning and I felt there was a high level of support from the course facilitators and other trainees.
 The training has offered me the confidence to apply the model in my clinical work and helped me to build on my skills and knowledge in working with clients."

 The Foundation course is modular and as such offers foundation year credit towards the further training, clinical experience and assessments necessary for accreditation as an ACAT accredited CAT Therapist/Practitioner.
 Foundation status conveys preparation for further study and a further year is needed to practice CAT as an accredited CAT therapist.
 Those successfully completing the Foundation course may apply to any practitioner training course nationally to join year two.